tyreer/es6-for-everybody/WesBos_ES6_Module15.md

   console.log(movie);
 }
 ```
-+ For...of is particularly useful here
++ The new ES6 iteration method __for...of__ is particularly useful here as the previous methods like __for..in__ are more difficult to use resultant data from